hannahclauson/health-agreements/attack-plan.md

   - make 'new' view - X
   - Deploy to heroku -X
   - make seed data
+  - add validators
-- Create 'metric' model to describe how an aspect of a company's relationship w its users
+- Create 'guidelines' model to describe how an aspect of a company's relationship w its users
   - these will correspond to the columns in my GSS
   - e.g. 'special consent for minors' (T/F)?
   - e.g. 'research data without authorization?'